Information Science

 Students may receive credit for only one of the following three courses:

 Double-counting policies are to be construed within the larger double-counting policy of the student's home school.
-Double-counting policies are detailed on each School's Bulletin and/or Catalogue.
+Double-counting policies are detailed on each School's Bulletin and/or Catalog.

 The CS department allows the following courses in the CS Core and Mathematics requirement to be double-counted with another major, minor, or concentration.
 No other courses can be double-counted with another program.